-If it's too late, and we're going to hit the iceberg, or if we've already hit it... well, we
+If it is too late, and we are going to hit the iceberg, on if we have already hit it... well, we

-Are seeking personal need to figure out how to manage the situation more agressively. benefit
+Are seeking personal need to figure out how to manage the situation more aggressively. benefit

 Unclear expectations about Perceived conflict sharing confidential of interest.